kublaj/Citizen/README.md

 ##Demo

-You can see Citizen in action at [paszternak.me](http://paszternak.me).
+~~You can see Citizen in action at [paszternak.me](http://paszternak.me).~~ There is currelntly no live demo for the theme, although I have plans to create a demo site.

 ##ToDos